WaradonN/WaradonN/README.md

 ### Hi there, you are here too early for me to have anything to show.
-In the meantime, please do at this. 👋
+In the meantime, please look at this. 👋

 <p align="center">
   <img width="460" height="300" src="fox.svg">